veqcc/autoware/README.md

   - Documentation repository for Autoware users and developers.
   - Since Autoware Core/Universe has multiple repositories, a central documentation repository is important to make information accessible from a single place.

+## Using Agnocast

+To build/run with Agnocast Enabled, please do the following:

+- When building, set the environment variable ENABLE_AGNOCAST to 1 (or specify -DUSE_AGNOCAST=ON in the build options)
+- When running, set the environment variable ENABLE_AGNOCAST to 1

+Conversely, to build/run with Agnocast Disabled, please do the following:

+- When building, set the environment variable ENABLE_AGNOCAST to something other than 1 or leave it undefined (or specify -DUSE_AGNOCAST=OFF in the build options)
+- When running, set the environment variable ENABLE_AGNOCAST to something other than 1 or leave it undefined

+Also, communication using agnocast requires specifying libagnocast_heapphook.so in LD_PRELOAD, which by default refers to /opt/ros/humble/lib/libagnocast_heaphook.so (placed by apt install).

+The following is for developers:
+If you want to specify a locally built libagnocast_heapphook.so, set the environment variable AGNOCAST_HEAPHOOK_PATH to its full path.

 ## Using Autoware.AI

 If you wish to use Autoware.AI, the previous version of Autoware based on ROS 1, switch to [autoware-ai](https://github.com/autowarefoundation/autoware_ai) repository.
 However, be aware that Autoware.AI has reached the end-of-life as of 2022, and we strongly recommend transitioning to Autoware Core/Universe for future use.